Support & Treatment

 What you Need to Know About “Teletherapy” for Mental Health

 Using telehealth means that you can receive mental healthcare services without having to leave your home.
 It also means that individuals living in rural areas can have better access to mental healthcare.
-In response to the pandemic, insurance companies have increased coverage for telehealth to make this tool more accessible.

 What you need to know about teletherapy